nautobot/nautobot-plugin-ssot-ipfabric/docs/plugin.md

 | vlanId             | Vlan.vid       | VLAN.vid               |
 | status             | Vlan.status    | VLAN.status            |
 | siteName           | Vlan.site      | VLAN.site              |

-## Device Roles

-Although IP Fabric does not have a dedicated model that corresponds to Nautobot Device Role objects, the plugin will create new Device Roles that correspond to the synced Device's `devType` attribute.
-The resulting Device Role object in Nautobot will have a custom field called **IPFabric Type** that maps directly to the `devType` field in IP Fabric.
-You can change the Device Role's name and color without any impact between syncs.
-However, if you change the custom field **IPFabric Type**, then on subsequent syncs a new Device Role object will be created and the Devices that have been synced from IP Fabric will revert to using the new Device Role.